We don’t always like politicians and the things that governments do, but the business of politics touches every aspect of our lives.

 The second year focuses on one main topic – Global Politics.
-This exciting and relevant subject will place British politics in a global context and enable students to better understand political institutions in a globalised world and the implications of recent issues such as Brexit.
-Students will develop their understanding of existing world powers like the USA and emerging world powers such as China and their role in shaping global politics.
+This exciting and relevant subject will place British politics in a global context and enable you to better understand political institutions in a globalised world and the implications of recent issues such as Brexit.
+You will develop your understanding of existing world powers like the USA and emerging world powers, such as China, and their role in shaping global politics.

-If you want to learn about people power, how government works and how to make a difference in society then this A Level is for you.
+If you want to learn about people power, how government works and how ideas inform actions then this A Level is for you.

 You will learn through a variety of methods such as lectures, activities, multimedia, discussion and debate, reading texts which develop political vocabulary, participating in group projects and writing essays in response to stimulus material.
-Classroom debate is perhaps the most appealing part of this course; a level of sophistication of informed and independently minded students make this one of the most interesting subjects available, provided that you are interested in learning about the political world.
+Classroom debate is perhaps the most appealing part of this course; informed and independently minded students make this one of the most interesting subjects available, provided that you are keen to learn about the political world.

-Students who have taken the A Level in Politics often go on to study a range of subjects at university including Politics, Philosophy, Sociology, Economics, PPE, Journalism, History, Geography and Business.
+Students who have taken A Level Politics often go on to study a range of subjects in Higher Education including politics, philosophy, sociology, economics, journalism, history, geography and business.